 As I sat down with my steaming hot plate of food, I prepared to stuff my face.
 On most occasions, I would have stuffed the whole piece of chicken into my mouth at once.
 However, since this piece was particularly big, I decided to actually cut it up and chew it.
 This decision could very well have saved my life.
 While carrying on an innocent conversation, I put my knife up to the chicken.
-It was the last knife I would ever hold in my life up like a pus-filled boil ready to burst.
-Apparently, chicken kiev means an outer chicken shell filled with a very large puddle of scalding hot oil and herbs.
-The chicken burst opened and rained its molten centre all over my arm, leg and the neighbouring chair.
-Pushing aside the unbearable pain, I was able to smell the stench of the herbed oil that was running down my now-crippled arm.
+It was the last knife I would ever hold in my life ...